hammerlab/ketrew/src/doc/Developer_Documentation.md

 Then you may setup and build the libraries and `ketrew` the command line
 application:

-     omake
+     make

 to build also all the tests, use:

-    omake build-all
+    WITH_TESTS=true make

 ### Install

-Ketrew is installed with:

-     omake install BINDIR=/path/to/bin

-(it will use `ocamlfind` to install the library and copy the executable to `BINDIR`).

-There is also an `opam` file in the repository:
+There is also an `opam` directory in the repository:

      opam pin add ketrew .